 What if I don’t complete my volunteer hours?

 The League needs your time more than your money.
-If volunteer hours are not completed, the League will cash your deposit check; the League will notify before cashing.
+If volunteer hours are not completed, you will be given an invoice to be paid.

 Where are typical volunteer hours worked?